-A person working as an Environmental Scientist in Netherlands typically earns around 7,670 EUR per month.
+A person working as Environmental Scientist in Netherlands typically earns around 7,670 EUR.
 Salaries range from 4,060 EUR (lowest) to 11,700 EUR (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Environmental Scientist salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Environmental Scientist salaries in Netherlands vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|

 The experience level is the most important factor in determining the salary.
 Naturally, the more years of experience the higher the wage.
 We broke down salaries by experience level for people working as Environmental Scientist and this is what we found.

 Employees with less than two years of experience earn approximately 4,670 EUR.